-I mused about what I could say at a retirement celebration: something thoughtful, sincere, meaningful, and thankful; something about retirement activities such as taking up spectator sports.
-But I had only thought as far as a dreamtime part time patient escort job, early morning walking at the mall, and watching afternoon television.
-I googled Retirement Speech for an inspirational retirement speech: but it all seemed somewhat impersonal, not heartfelt or well thought out.
-So I declined an employer organized retirement celebration.
+I mused about what I could say at my retirement celebration; something thoughtful, sincere, meaningful, and thankful.
+Some eloquent, playful prattle about retirement activities; taking up spectator sports, joining a book club, or explore the drama and mystery of the Tango.
+I had only thought as far as a working part time as a patient escort at a hospital, early morning walking at the mall, and watching afternoon television.
+I googled Retirement Speech for an inspirational retirement speech; they all seemed somewhat impersonal, not heartfelt or well thought out.
+So I declined an employer organised retirement celebration.

-Thank heavens I had declined the offer of a retirement celebration because in a few short weeks all my retirement activities and plans had become visionary fantasies.
-Everything I would have shared with my work mates turned out to be just lofty starry eyed hyperbole.
+How fortunate I had declined a retirement celebration; in a few short weeks all my planned retirement activities had become visionary fantasies.
+I would have talked about taking up spectator sports, joining a book club, or exploring the drama and mystery of the Tango during my PowerPoint presentation at my retirement soiree and they would have turned out to be just lofty starry eyed hyperbole.

-And winter became spring.
-Enjoy my thoughts in retirement.
+And winter became spring; enjoy my thoughts and musings in retirement.